Milo-D/libvmcu-Virtual-MCU-Library/README.md

 You@Terminal:~$ gcc -o driver driver.o -L/build/apps/ -lvmcu -lm
 ```

 That's it.
-If you face issues, look at some examples in the driver/ directory.
+If you face issues, take look at some examples in the driver/ directory.

 # Supported Microcontroller